The program has three funding categories:

-- non-playing/participation equipment (for example, public address systems, banners, trophies, videos, sunshades, carpet/lino, clubroom items, wicket covers, scoreboards, GPS)
+- non-playing/participation equipment (for example, public address systems, banners, trophies, videos, sunshades, gazebos, carpet/lino, clubroom items, wicket covers, scoreboards, GPS, computers and IT equipment)

 - canteen items (for example, microwave ovens, soft drink, food, alcohol, cooking utensils)

-- maintenance equipment (for example, lawn mowers, rollers, line marker, hose, compressors)
+- maintenance equipment (for example, lawn mowers, rollers, line markers, hose, compressors)

-- purchase or leasing of vehicles (for example, boats, bikes, golf carts, jet-ski, go-kart), trailers and accessories
+- purchase or leasing of vehicles (for example, boats, bikes, golf carts, jet-skis, go-karts), trailers and accessories

 - firearms (for example, rifles, pistols), scopes and ammunition